 - NYC Department of Environmental Protection: Review the Seasonal City Park Worker position for more information about NYC CCC positions at the NYC Department of Environmental Protection.

-- NYC Department of Parks and Recreation: Review the City Seasonal Aide and City Park Worker positions by borough for more information about NYC CCC positions at the NYC Department of Parks and Recreation.
+- NYC Department of Parks and Recreation: Review all the CCC positions below for more information about NYC CCC at the NYC Department of Parks and Recreation.

 HireNYC: Construction Careers

 The City of New York is committed to helping New Yorkers start careers in the building and construction trade unions.

 The Joint Apprenticeship and Training Committee (JATC) for Tile, Marble and Terrazzo BAC, Local Union #7 of NY & NJ will conduct a recruitment from June 7, 2021 through November 5, 2021 for three Tile, Marble and Terrazzo Finisher apprentices; five Tile Setter apprentices; five Terrazzo Worker apprentices; and five Marble, Carver, Cutter and Setter apprentices.

 Applications will be available at the International Masonry Institute, 12-07 44th Avenue, Long Island City, NY from 8:00 a.m. to 8:30 a.m. on 6/7/21, 6/8/21, 6/9/21, 6/10/21, 11/1/21, 11/2/21, 11/3/21, and 11/4/21.
 Applications must be completed, and exams taken, on the day of application.
 Doors open at 8:00 a.m.
 There will be no admittance after 8:30 a.m.
 Processing will be until 10:00 a.m.

 High Rise Concrete Carpenters Recruiting Apprentices